jtrauntvein/cross-platform-build/README.md

 * data (function, string || object || ArrayBuffer || ArrayBufferView || FormData || File || Blob || node Stream || node Buffer, optional): Specifies the data that should get passed in the body of the request.
 If a function is passed, it will be invoked when the target is built and expected to return one of the other types.
 * other_axios_props (object, optional): Specifies other configuration options for the Axios request.
 * response_handler (function<object>, optional): Specifies a call-back that will process the response data from the request.
-* options (object, optional): Specifies the options that are generated when the target is created within a sub-project.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The return value of this function will be the object that is created the track the state of the target.